Skip links

 Contact Our Las Vegas Grand Larceny Attorney Today

 If you’re facing grand larceny charges in Las Vegas, there’s a good possibility that you’ll be charged with serious penalties if convicted.
 It’s natural to be intimidated by the legal system and the unknown factors in your case.
 You’re likely confused about your options, and concerned for your future.
 Luckily, our Las Vegas grand larceny attorney at the Spartacus Law Firm routinely represents clients charged with grand larceny and will have the experience you need to obtain a favorable outcome in your case.
-Call our legal office today for a free consultation and to learn more about how we can help.
+Call our legal office today for a consultation and to learn more about how we can help.

 HOME